 \subsubsection{Additional Details for the Univariate Conway-Maxwell-Poisson Model in \Cref{sec:CMP_univariate}}

 In the first part of the \textbf{Univariate Conway-Maxwell-Poisson Model} experiment, we simulate $n=2000$ data points from a Conway-Maxwell-Poisson model with $(\theta_1, \theta_2)$ set to $(4.0, 0.75)$, which is over-dispersed, and $(4.0 ,1.25)$, which is under-dispersed, as was done in \citet{matsubara2024generalized}.
-The sampling is done by rejection sampling, where the proposal distribution is a Poisson distribution with the same $\theta_1$, and the CMP model is evaluated by computing a truncated normalisation constant $Z(\btheta) \approx \sum_{y=0}^{99} \model(y)$.
+The sampling is done by rejection sampling, where the proposal distribution is a Poisson distribution with the same $\theta_1$, and the CMP model is evaluated by computing a truncated normalization constant $Z(\btheta) \approx \sum_{y=0}^{99} \model(y)$.
 This is feasible in this setting since the data is univariate.
-The prior used is a $\mathcal{N}((3.,3.), I_2)$.
+The prior used is a $\mathcal{N}((3.,3.), I_2)$ on $\bm{\eta} = (\log \theta_1, \theta_2)$.
 The dataset produced from the CMP model, and the fit for the Bayes and DFD methods, are both obtained using code from \citet{matsubara2024generalized}, available at \url{https://github.com/takuomatsubara/Discrete-Fisher-Bayes/tree/main} (see the CMP folder, ``code\_posterior.py'' file, and the file producing the Bayes and DFD results is ``benchmark-methods.py'' in our repository).
-For LRM-Bayes, we use $\alpha=0.0$ since the dataset is sufficiently large ($n=2000$), making smoothing (via $\alpha$) unnecessary.
-We use $M(x) = \{x+1\}$, and estimate $\beta$ with $B=50$ bootstrap samples, following the procedure from \Cref{appendix:posterior-calibration}.
+For LRM-Bayes, we use $\alpha=1$ and $M(x) = \{x+1\}$, and estimate $\beta$ with $B=50$ bootstrap samples, following the procedure from \Cref{appendix:posterior-calibration}.
 The ellipses in \Cref{fig:CMP-1d} correspond to $95\%$ credible regions from the corresponding Gaussian posterior.
-The computational times are obtained on a CMP model with $(4.0, 1.25)$, and include the estimation of $\beta$ (for the generalised Bayes methods).
+The computational times are obtained on a CMP model with $(4.0, 1.25)$, and include the estimation of $\beta$ (for the generalized Bayes methods).
 The DFD and Bayes methods require MCMC samples.
-We sample $5000$ with $5000$ burn-in iterations, as well as 1000 and 5000 burn-in.
+We retain 1000 samples with 5000 burn-ins.